CJohnston079/responsive-design-template/README.md

 # Responsive design template

-This repository serves as a general referencefor writing responsive and accessible websites in Sass with the BEM methodology.
+This repository serves as a general reference for writing responsive and accessible websites in Sass with the BEM methodology.
 This repository has examples of:

 - Writing efficient, modular and maintainable styles with BEM, Sass partials, mixins, CSS custom properties and helper/utility classes.
 - Using appropriate semantic HTML tags.